-66 My experience at St Vladimir's Seminary has been phenomenal.
-It is total Orthodox immersion.
-We have the chapel here, and our prayers cap the day both morning and night.
-The life here forms you for ministry later.
-There is more to do here than there is time to do it.
-It forces you to prioritize and use time wisely.
-Then you drink as deeply as you can from all of the beautiful resources that are here.
-The professors here are amazing.
-We feel very, very blessed. ?
-THE REV. JOSHUA BIRDSALL (M.DIV.
-'24) Master of Divinity (M.Div.)
+The seminary provides an environment that allows for the spiritual, intellectual, and emotional formation of its students.
+On one hand, they didn't coddle us through every difficulty, but they didn't abandon us either.
+They emphasized liturgical life in the chapel while still maintaining high standards and expectations in the classroom.
+THE REV. ANDREW SALVIA (M.DIV.
+'23) Master of Divinity (M.Div.)
 The Master of Divinity at St Vladimir's Seminary is a graduate professional degree designed primarily for qualified Orthodox seminarians preparing for ordination to the priesthood.
 It is also an appropriate degree for those preparing for hospital chaplaincy with certification in Clinical Pastoral Education (CPE).
 Additionally, the M.Div. prepares individuals for graduate studies in theology and related disciplines.
-Saint Vladimir's Seminary is also the only Orthodox seminary in North America that requires CPE as part of the supervised practical experience within the M.Div. program.
+St Vladimir's Seminary is also the only Orthodox seminary in North America that requires CPE as part of the supervised practical experience within its M.Div. program.
 This allows the academic courses to be applied in both hospital/clinical ministries and parish ministries.
-Our Director of Field Education works with the various jurisdictions in the placement of seminarians in area parishes under the supervision of mentors or senior pastors.
+Our director of Field Education works with the various jurisdictions in the placement of seminarians in area parishes under the supervision of mentors or senior pastors.
 Our Director of Spiritual Formation is also part of our M.Div. team supporting seminarians during their three years of residential life at St Vladimir's Seminary.
 Striking a balance between maintaining high academic standards, cultivating pastoral formation, and nurturing a healthy spiritual life is essential for preparing M.Div. seminarians for service to the Church.
 Master of Divinity courses are divided into a core of foundational theology courses, specialized courses in applied theology and the practice of ministry, skills courses in practical liturgics and liturgical music, and elective courses.
-To prepare students for service in their church jurisdictions, St Vladimir's offers jurisdictionally-specific courses in liturgics and liturgical music, and other areas as needed.
+To prepare students for service in their church jurisdictions, St Vladimir's Seminary offers jurisdictionally specific courses in liturgics and liturgical music, and other areas as needed.
 The minimum number of credits for the degree is 72.

-THE VERY REV. DR CHAD HATFIELD Interim Director of the Master of Divinity Program hatfield@svots.edu, 914-961-8313 x323 Master of Arts (M.A.)
+THE VERY REV. DR CHAD HATFIELD Director of the Master of Divinity Program hatfield@svots.edu, 914-961-8313 x323 Master of Arts (M.A.)
 The Master of Arts program at St Vladimir's Seminary is designed for those wishing to explore the major academic areas within the theological curriculum without the professional preparation required of candidates for ordination in the Orthodox Church.
 The program is designed to meet the needs of students preparing to pursue advanced doctoral studies or who feel called to serve in lay ministry roles in the Church.
 The M.A. program is also intended for those of any profession or occupation who seek to acquire the "mind of Christ," as the Apostle Paul urged the Philippians, so that they might engage the world through their profession with that mind.
 To acquire the mind of Christ is a long process that begins with a daily encounter with God's word in study, service, and prayer, the essential components of a genuine Orthodox theological education and the pillars of the Master of Arts program at St Vladimir's Seminary.
-Students who are admitted to the Master of Arts program complete a core curriculum of courses in the arts, history, liturgy, Scripture, and theology, as well as the requirements of a concentration of their choice.
-Saint Vladimir's Seminary seeks to equip students in the Master of Arts program to read Scripture and Patristics with discernment; to think theologically and pastorally about the world and their cultural context, addressing contemporary realities in a manner faithful to the Church's tradition; and to research and write at a scholarly level.
+Students who are admitted to the Master of Arts program complete a core curriculum of courses in the arts, history, liturgy, Scripture, and theology.
+They are also encouraged to complete the requirements of a concentration of their choice.
+St Vladimir's Seminary seeks to equip students in the Master of Arts program to read Scripture and Patristics with discernment; to think theologically and pastorally about the world and their cultural context, addressing contemporary realities in a manner faithful to the Church's tradition; and to research and write at a scholarly level.